Dermaquest GlycoBrite Hand & Body is an extremely hydrating and exfoliating body cream that assists in smoothing and brightening skin tone and text...

-At Adonia Medical Clinic we have products and treatments which are able to tackle superficial as well as deep hyperpigmentation.
+At Adonia Medical Clinic in Central London, we have products and treatments which are able to tackle superficial as well as deep hyperpigmentation.

 - Freckles: small, coloured spots that are typically seen on fairer skin and develop to become darker during sunny weather.
 They can appear almost anywhere on the body.